giulianopz/lfcs/domains/5-service-configuration/c.md

 (You willl notice that your hostname can also be identified on the line that starts with 127.0.1.1 where it appears twice)

-3. Run Sendmail’s config and answer ‘Y’ to everything:
+3. Run Sendmail's config and answer ‘Y' to everything:
 `sudo sendmailconfig`

 4. Restart Apache